vatesfr/xen-orchestra/docs/docs/backup_reports.md

 **Gmail "Authentication failed":**

-- Ensure you're using an App Password, not your regular password
+- Ensure you're using an App Password, not your regular password.
 - Verify 2FA is enabled

 **Microsoft 365 "Authentication unsuccessful":**